Article contents

 The lower the LTV (and therefore, the bigger the deposit you pay), the more likely they are to be able to sell the property for a price that will get them their money back in full.
 Simple!

 If you’re struggling to save enough for a decent deposit, don’t panic just yet.
-There is help available, like Lifetime ISAs (a type of savings account that helps you save for your first home).
-We’ll take a look at this and some other schemes for first-time buyers a bit later.
+There is help available, like Lifetime ISAs (a great savings account that helps you save for your first home).
+We’ll take a look at this and some other schemes for first-time buyers in a bit.

 Once you’ve saved up a bit, the next step is to get a mortgage agreement in principle.
 You might have also heard it called a mortgage in principle, agreement in principle, decision in principle or mortgage promise.